 The fungus can be spread in contaminated soil, so if the disease is suspected, be careful not to spread soil from around the affected plants on tools or muddy boots.

-Weed control is important, because some weeds are hosts and some may not show any visible signs of infection.
+Weed control is important because some weeds are hosts, and in some cases they not show any visible signs of infection.

 Where the disease is confirmed, taking care not to spread potentially infected soil around, remove the infected plant with as much root system as possible and destroy.
 Consider grassing over the area for at least fifteen years, or plant a resistant replacement.